absmach/magistrala-docs/docs/events.md

 # Events

-In order to be easily integratable system, Magistrala is using [Redis Streams][redis-streams] as an event log for event sourcing.
+In order to be easily integratable system, SuperMQ is using [Redis Streams][redis-streams] as an event log for event sourcing.
 Services that are publishing events to Redis Streams are `users` service, `things` service, `bootstrap` service and `mqtt` adapter.

 ## Users Service

-For every operation `users` service will generate new event and publish it to Redis Stream called `magistrala.users`.
+For every operation `users` service will generate new event and publish it to Redis Stream called `supermq.users`.
 Every event has its own event ID that is automatically generated and `operation` field that can have one of the following values:

 - `user.create` for user creation
 - `user.update` for user update